-Dental implants are artificial teeth which replace your missing natural teeth.
-Unlike fillings and crowns which only replace a portion of your tooth, dental implants replace your entire tooth.
-It’s natural to wonder what material dental implants are made from.
-After all, dental implants are placed into your jaw bone so it's important to know what material are used in making dental implants.
-Our natural teeth are made from biological structures such as dentin, enamel, nerve canals and blood vessels.
-On the other hand, dental implants are completely artificial teeth.
-Each dental implant is made from three distinct parts, which are: implant post, abutment and implant crown.
-Here is what you need to know about the material used to make each dental implant part:
+Dental implants are artificial teeth that replace your missing teeth.
+Unlike fillings and crowns which only replace a portion of the tooth, dental implants replace your entire tooth.
+Considering that dental implants are inserted into the jawbone, it's natural to wonder what materials are used in dental implants.
+Natural teeth are biological structures made from a hard outer shell, nerve canals, and blood vessels.
+On the other hand, dental implants are 100% artificial teeth made from three distinct parts: implant post, abutment, and implant crown.
+Here's a closer look at the material used to fabricate each part of the dental implant:

-Titanium is the most common material used to make dental implant posts as well as other bio-compatible body parts.
-This is because titanium is sturdy, light-weight and biologically inert.
-In other words, titanium does not cause allergies and can handle your bite forces without easily fracturing.
-This makes titanium an excellent choice for replacing your missing teeth.
-In fact, titanium is also used for hip and knee replacement grafts which tells you just how reliable titanium is as a material of choice for replacing your missing teeth.
+Titanium alloys are the most common material used to make implant posts.
+Titanium is sturdy, lightweight, and bio-compatible.
+Titanium does not cause allergies.
+It can withstand your bite forces without breaking.
+This makes titanium an excellent choice for replacing missing teeth.
+In fact, titanium is also used for hip and knee replacement prostheses, a testament to just how reliable titanium is.

 Porcelain-fused-to-metal implant crown

-Porcelain-fused-to-metal crowns, or PFM for short, consist of an inner metal layer and an outer porcelain layer.
-The metal provides chewing strength whereas porcelain provides a natural looking tooth-colored appearance.
-PFM crowns work quite well in most cases as they are both strong and natural-looking.
-However, PFM crowns are not as strong and natural-looking as ceramic crowns and may not always be your best option.
+Porcelain-fused-to-metal crowns, abbreviated as PFM, consist of an inner metal layer and an outer porcelain layer.
+The metal provides chewing strength, whereas the porcelain provides a natural-looking appearance.
+PFM crowns work well in most cases, as they are both sturdy and beautiful.

-Which material is the best for dental implants?
+What is the best material to use for dental implants?